Located next to a steel works, the power plant unit converts blast furnace gas and converter gas into electricity.

 The old system is scheduled to be replaced in the third quarter of 2020 during the power plant’s periodic overhaul.
 As the SETCON® drive system has exactly the same footprint (series concept) as the existing hydraulic speed control coupling, the power plant will only have to be shut down for a short time to enable cost-efficient installation, no structural changes to the machine bed will be required.
 All other units such as the main motor, boiler feed pump and booster pump can continue to operate without modification following the overhaul.

 SETCON® is an electro-mechanical variable speed drive system developed by SET that is perfect for replacing hydraulic couplings thanks to its high energy efficiency and outstanding retrofit capabilities.
-This innovative new drive concept is particularly well-suited for variable-speed operation of pumps, compressors and blowers with a drive power of over 4 MW and rated speeds of over 3,500 rpm, and the use of standard industrial components guarantees high system reliability and availability.
+This innovative new drive concept is particularly well-suited for variable-speed operation of pumps, compressors and blowers with a drive power of > 4 MW and rated speeds of > 3,500 rpm, and the use of standard industrial components guarantees high system reliability and availability.

 The Mittelsbüren power plant in Bremen is fired with blast furnace and converter gas taken from the neighbouring steel works, which reduces the latter’s CO2 emissions.
 The plant unit, which has an electrical output of 238 MW, is operated by swb Erzeugung AG & Co.
 KG, the division of the swb group responsible for conventional electricity and heat generation.
 The swb group has 2,145 employees and achieved a turnover of 1,361.1 million euros in 2018.
 The gas is taken from the furnaces in the steel works next door operated by ArcelorMittal Bremen, part of the world’s largest steel group ArcelorMittal, headquartered in Luxembourg.

 Blast furnace gas emission factor standard value = 0.965 tonnes CO2/MWh (LUGV)